 When you are not signed in, the Altium CoDesigner Tab will include sign-in fields, as shown below.
-There are two sign-in modes, one for signing into an Altium 365 Workspace, the other for signing in to a Workspace on an on-site Altium Server, such as Concord Pro or NEXUS Server.
+There are two sign-in modes, one for signing into an Altium 365 Workspace, the other for signing in to a Workspace on an On-Prem Enterprise Server.

 Connecting to an Altium 365 Workspace